Foundation Model-oriented Robustness: Robust Image Model Evaluation with Pretrained Models: Experiments on the Zero-shot Adversarial Robustness of CLIP

 We conduct the following experiment to compare the adversarial vulnerability between CLIP and robust ViT-like model pre-trained checkpoints of XCiT-L12~\citep{debenedetti2022light} from the RobustBench Leaderboard~\citep{croce2020robustbench}.
 The results are shown in Table~\ref{tab:zs-adv}.
 We find that the vanilla CLIP shows a better robustness performance under our quick experiments through FGSM attack.
 However, if we continue the attack process, we will eventually obtain the adversary that changes the CLIP's classification decision to the targeted class.

 Fortunately, in production, one can use simpler techniques such as gradient masking to protect CLIP's weights from malicious users, thus, the opportunities of the CLIP being attacked from a white-box manner are quite low.
 In terms of black-box attacks, CLIP actually shows a strong resilience toward the adversarial samples generated for other models, for which we also have some supporting evidence: In Appendix~\ref{sec:fgsm}, we generate the images with the FGSM attack by the tested model.
 Table~\ref{tab:results:fgsm} shows that initiating with the FGSM adversarial examples barely affects the FMR, which implies that CLIP succeeds in defending these black-box adversarial images and preserving the hard ones such that the FMR does not change significantly (Otherwise, CLIP will discard heavily perturbed images and preserve easy ones with minor perturbation, leading to high FMR values).
+Furthermore, our approach incorporates an ensemble of foundation models, including robust models such as ConvNext-T-CvSt from the RobustBench Leaderboard, and employs a majority vote mechanism to validate the fidelity of the image-label relationships.

-Thus, CLIP, especially when equipped with techniques to protect its weights and gradients, might be the closest one to serve as the ideal foundation model that can maintain the image-label structure at this moment.
+Thus, CLIP, especially when equipped with techniques to protect its weights and gradients, and coupled with an ensemble of robust foundation models, might be the closest one to serve as the ideal foundation models to maintain the image-label structure at this moment.